This is the easiest to understand, and most comprehensive buyer's guide to LED grow lights that you'll ever read.

 But how can you rate the quality of light?

-Well, it’s specifically the:
+Well, it’s precisely the:

 - Range and ratio of different wavelengths/colors of light, and